SamyakGupta168/Spotify-Clone/README.md

 # Spotify Clone

-A simple Spotify UI clone built using HTML, CSS, and JavaScript.
+This is a fully responsive Spotify clone built using HTML, CSS, and Javascript.